Amity808/EigenMatch-CoW-Hook/services/watcher/README.md

 go run ./cmd/watcher
 ```

-The binary logs bundle verification status.
-Integration with the settlement executor and alerting pipelines will be added in subsequent milestones.
+The binary logs bundle verification status and (optionally) relays each verified bundle to the settlement executor via `EXECUTOR_ENDPOINT`.